-During the alternatives development and screening phase, the Equity Working Group was combined with the Local Area Working Group because there was overlap between the groups.
-The Local Area Working Group is described in Section 6.6.4, Local Area Working Group Meetings.
+During the alternatives development and screening phase, the Equity Working Group was combined with the local area working group because the memberships of the groups overlapped.
+The local area working group is described in Section 6.6.5, Local Area Working Group Meetings.